This case study involves a nurse practitioner in an in-patient alcohol/drug treatment setting.

 Within his scope of practice, he was able to make a determination of mental illness.
 He believed that an alcohol and drug program was not appropriate for the patient, who needed psychiatric inpatient treatment.
 On at least two occasions, he reported his findings and concerns to his supervisor, the patient’s psychiatrist and the facility co-owner.
 The nurse practitioner demonstrated appropriate concern for the patient and reported his findings regarding her past and current use of narcotic pain drugs to his supervising psychiatrist.
 In response to the insured, the psychiatrist indicated that the patient’s diagnosis was his responsibility and he would manage her care.
 The psychiatrist further stated that the patient was in the correct treatment setting.

-Following a family visit, the patient attempted suicide, wounding herself in the neck.
-She survived the attempt, but suffered severe anoxia and permanent brain damage.
-The insured was not working on the day of the suicide attempt.
+The patient continued to struggle with depression.
+During a family visit, the patient told a family member that she felt hopeless and her pain seemed unmanageable.
+Following the visit, the patient attempted suicide, wounding herself in the neck.
+The patient was soon discovered by a staff member and quickly treated.
+The patient survived, but suffered severe anoxia and permanent brain damage.
+The insured was not working on the day of the attempted suicide.